Murder of Cynthia Garcia: Investigation

 On 15 March 2002, Kramer met Eischeid in a room bugged by the ATF who had also installed a secret camera to say farewell due to his pending transfer to the San Fernando Valley chapter.
 At 8:45 pm on 15 March, Eischeid arrived at Kramer's house and stayed until 10: 10 pm.
 As the two drank conspicuous amounts of beer, Kramer gave Eischeid a hunting knife, which he noted was the perfect weapon for killing women.
-Kramer joked that Augustiniak was now "the Decapitator", which was led Eischeid to laugh and say that he liked the nickname "Decapitator Kevin".
+Kramer joked that Augustiniak was now "the Decapitator", which led Eischeid to laugh and say that he liked the nickname "Decapitator Kevin".
 Both men were recorded as having discussed the murder of Garcia.
 Eischeid's principal concern in the conversation was that there still might be lingering evidence linking him to the murder.
 Eischeid was recorded as saying to Kramer: "She's nobody.
 No one cares.
 No one probably even reported her missing.
 They probably found her...probably fucking put a Jane Doe on her."
 At one point, Eischeid said: "Yeah, I mean, unless somebody connects the two.
 There's no way anyone would connect it to us.
 And you know what?
 She's probably a fucking crack whore, a fucking bitch; no one's gonna miss her.
 I think she's a Mesa whore...
 And that's why there's no connection, there's no DNA."
 According to the recordings, Eischeid expressed concern that the carpet at the clubhouse might still be stained with Garcia's blood, but Kramer told him that he had cleaned the carpet several times.
 In the recordings, Eischeid stated: "That was just the icing on the cake, but I did a lot of other shit that most people don't do, you know."

 On 16 March 2002, Kramer drove out to Augustiniak's house while wearing two wires.
 The two men had dinner at a Chinese restaurant, Long Wongs, in Tempe from noon to about 3 pm.
 Likewise, Kramer presented Augustiniak with the farewell gift of a hunting knife.
 Augustiniak told Kramer that other members of the Mesa chapter had wanted "to check that place out" but it was felt to be unnecessary, a statement which implied that the other members of the Mesa chapter were aware of the details of Garcia's killing.
 Kramer told Augustiniak that the hunting knife he gave him was very good for sawing off the heads of women and that this knife would not fail him like the knife that he used to try to saw off Garcia's head.
 Augustiniak replied: "That edge-I won't have a problem like I did last time."
 Kramer told Augustiniak: "Yeah, fucking take it all off!
 That's actually why I got you that particular one.
 It looked like you enjoyed yourself, but it was too hard for ya."
 Augustiniak answered: "I still couldn't accomplish what I was trying to do, so it sucked.
 I was yelling at her and everything."